Boeing Reveals Hypersonic Concept

 Key Takeaways:

-• Boeing is developing a hypersonic airliner concept designed to travel at Mach 5 at altitudes up to 95,000 feet, potentially crossing the Atlantic in two hours.
+• Boeing is developing a hypersonic airliner concept designed to travel at Mach 5 (up to 95,000 feet), which could reduce transatlantic flights to two hours and transpacific flights to three hours.

 See a mistake?
 Contact us.